 One protective eyewear product that has made a splash into the pickleball community is RIA Eyewear.
 RIA Eyewear, which advertises that it meets all of the considerations above (with the potential for prescriptive lenses in the future), has even become the official sponsor for USA Pickleball.
 RIA Eyewear may be the solution to the combination of eye safety and performance on the pickleball court.
 Learn more about RIA Eyewear and check out all of their options for colors and lenses!

 There are other, less expensive solutions for protective pickleball eyewear, too.
 However, it goes without saying that there are likely less performance and other benefits at the lower price point.
-For a few options on protective pickleball eyewear, visit Fromuth Pickleball (plus, grab 10% off with the code 10PICKLER).
+For a few options on protective pickleball eyewear, visit Fromuth Pickleball (plus, grab 10% off with the code 10PICKLER) (to note, some exclusions apply; court equipment, Babolat, and Selkirk-branded merchandise and paddles are excluded).

 Should Protective Eyewear Be Required on the Pickleball Court?